 Policy CS34 which outlines design guidance for guiding development in Maylands is forecast as likely to have a positive effect on many of the objectives.
 For example, delivering a local centre in the Heart of Maylands should improve access to facilities and services and revitalise the local area.
-In addition, securing an integrated public transport network between the town centre and the rail station and the Business Park, as well as establishing an area wide Green Travel Plan could reduce congestion, having a positive effect on the air quality and greenhouse gas emissions objectives.
+In addition, securing an integrated public transport network between the town centre and the rail station and the Business Park, as well as establishing an area wide Green Travel Plan and facilitating easier walking and cycling throughout the business park could reduce congestion, having a positive effect on the air quality and greenhouse gas emissions objectives.